tfpauly/privacy-proxy/draft-private-access-tokens.md

 The Issuer determines the correct ORIGIN_TOKEN_KEY by using the decrypted ORIGIN_NAME value and AccessTokenRequest.token_key_id.
-If there is no ORIGIN_TOKEN_KEY whose truncated key ID matches AccessTokenRequest.token_key_id, the Issuer MUST return an HTTP 400 error to Mediator.
+If there is no ORIGIN_TOKEN_KEY whose truncated key ID matches AccessTokenRequest.token_key_id, the Issuer MUST return an HTTP 401 error to Mediator, which will forward the error to the client.
+The Mediator learns that the client's view of the Origin key was invalid in the process.

 ### Issuer-to-Mediator Response {#response-one}